- XM offers leverage up to 1:1000 on Micro, Standard and Ultra Low accounts, but the Shares account is fixed at 1:1

 | ASIC | Australia | 1:30 for major pairs |

+XM Group operates through 9 legal entities worldwide (also including FSC Mauritius, SCA UAE, and CMA Kenya).
 Professional clients under CySEC and ASIC may qualify for higher leverage after meeting eligibility criteria.
-If you register through the IFSC entity, you can access leverage up to 1:1000 regardless of your location (where permitted by local law).
+If you register through an international entity (FSC Belize, FSA Seychelles), you can access leverage up to 1:1000 where permitted by local law.

 How to Change Leverage on XM#